tanmlh/Optimal-Neighboring-Reconstruction-for-Hyperspectral-Band-Selection/README.md

 ## Optimal Neighboring Reconstruction for Hyperspectral Band Selection

-This repo provides a Matlab implementation of the conference paper "Optimal Neighboring Reconstruction for Hyperspectral Band Selection, IGARSS 2018".
+This repo provides a Matlab implementation of the conference paper "Hyperspectral Band Selection via Optimal Neighborhood Reconstruction", Transaction on Geoscience and Remote Sensing, 2020.

 File 'demo.m' shows a simple and direct way to run the ONR algorithm by giving the hyperspectral dataset.